pereznetworks/WeatherX/README.md

   - Problems with key dependencies, like deprecated packages not updated

-  - some of these NPM Packages had unresolved vulnerabilities or are no longer maintained
+  - key dependencies have unresolved vulnerabilities or are no longer maintained

   - A lot has changed in the last 2 years